Search by Keyword

 At 2 am the next morning, seven hours of work being done, they called it a day.
 However, they decided to scrap it all and start again fresh two days later.
 At least they figured out how to approach the song and worked out the harmonies, so it wasn’t a total loss.

 June 16th, 1966 was that next session, which was scheduled to begin at 7 pm in EMI Studio Two but actually started around 8:30 pm upon returning from Studio Two of Television Centre in London after a mimed live broadcast of "Rain" and "Paperback Writer" for the TV show "Top Of The Pops."
 Deciding to slow the tempo down somewhat, they recorded nine more takes of the rhythm track (takes 5 through 13) onto track one of the four-track tape with the instrumentation being Paul on electric rhythm guitar, Ringo on drums using padded timpani mallets, and George on electric 12-string guitar during the bridges and with a volume pedal effect during the conclusion.
 John once again sat out musically on these rhythm tracks, only two of which were complete takes, these being "take six" (as included on the 2022 Deluxe editions of "Revolver") and "take 13," this final take being deemed the best.
-Paul sang a guide vocal on track four of these takes, "take 7" appearing as a bonus track on the "Real Love" CD single released in 1996 with John, Paul and George's harmonies from the finished version added in.
+Paul sang a guide vocal on track four of these takes, "take seven" appearing as a bonus track on the "Real Love" CD single released in 1996 with John, Paul and George's harmonies from the finished version added in.

 Onto "take 13," they overbudded block harmonies by John, Paul and George (snapping their fingers toward the end) onto track two, double-tracking these harmonies onto track three.
 Concerning these harmonies, Paul told Beach Boys historian David Leaf "we were doing harmonies, and the inspiration for that was The Beach Boys.
 We had that in our minds during the introduction...I don't think anyone, unless I told them, would even notice, but we'd often do that, get something off an artist that you really liked and have them in your mind while you were recording things, to give you the inspiration and give you the direction.
 Nearly always, it ended up sounding more like us than them anyway."
 Onto 'take four' was recorded Paul's bass, thus wiping out his guide vocal.

+A redution mix was then made of "take 13," the rhythm track of rhythm guitar, drums and George's 12-string guitar on track one being combined with Paul's bass on track four to track one of the new four-track tape.
+The harmonies from track two and three of the former tape were combined onto track two of the new tape.
 Paul then recorded his stunning lead vocals onto track four.
 Paul remembers this vocal session: "When I sang it in the studio I remember thinking, I’ll sing it like Marianne Faithfull; something no one would ever know.
 You get these little things in your mind; you think, I’ll sing it like James Brown might, but of course it’s always you that sings it, but in your head there’s a little James Brown for that session.
 If you can’t think how to sing the thing, that’s always a good clue: imagine Aretha Franklin to come and sing it, Ray Charles is going to sing it.
 So that one was a little voice, I used an almost falsetto voice and double-tracked it.
 My Marianne Faithfull impression."
 As explained in Kenneth Womack's book "Living The Beatles Legend: The Untold Story Of Mal Evans," Mal described "Here, There And Everywhere" in his diary as a "lovely song," adding that he was present alone with Paul when he laid down his lead vocal in the studio.
 "He thinks it's too 'fruity,'" Mal Evans relates, adding "I don't."

 What also helped to get the desired Marianne Faithfull sound was the recording technique.
 As Mark Lewisohn explains in “The Beatles Recording Sessions,” his vocals were “slowed down on the tape to sound speeded up on playback.”
 The vocal track was complete by 3:30 am the next morning and they once again called it a day, confident the song was complete.